adopted-ember-addons/torii/README.md

   var ENV = {
     /* ... */
     torii: {
-      // a 'session' property will be injected on routes and controllers
+      // The name of your session service.
+This must be explicitly injected in routes and controllers
       sessionServiceName: 'session',
       providers: {
         'facebook-oauth2': {